Doug is an active trader of stocks, bonds, and commodities, as well as an experienced non-fiction writer.

-Others may put their money in gold because they are distrusting of the financial markets in general.
-They do not like dealing with banks, brokers and other middlemen when they are investing their money.
-Instead of buying stocks or bonds, or putting their money in mutual funds, they will buy physical gold as a long-term investment.
+Others may put their money in gold because they distrust the financial markets in general.
+They do not like dealing with banks, brokers, or other middlemen when they are investing their money.
+Instead of buying stocks or bonds or putting their money in mutual funds, they will buy physical gold as a long-term investment.
 They also worry about the price and value of the dollar over the coming decades, given the United States government’s excessive spending and the amount of debt it owes to various banks and countries.

-And then there are those who simply believe the price of gold will always rise, which makes it the safest long-term investment in the world.
+And then some simply believe the price of gold will always rise, which makes it the safest long-term investment in the world.
 Are they correct?
 And what other reasons exist for putting your money in gold, as opposed to the financial markets?
 We have assessed the pros and cons of investing a large chunk of your savings in physical gold bullion.

-Unlike stocks or bonds or mutual funds, you do not have to worry about the way a particular company or industry is performing when you assess the value of your investment in gold.
+Unlike stocks, bonds, or mutual funds, you do not have to worry about the way a particular company or industry is performing when you assess the value of your investment in gold.
 Even though the current state of the economy has some impact on gold prices, a poor economy does not necessarily mean the price of gold is going to go down.
 In fact, economic uncertainty drives more people to invest their money in gold, which further raises its price.

 Pro: Inflation Hedge

 One of the biggest worries we have when it comes to the money in our bank account is how inflation is going to impact the value of a single dollar.
 Over time, the purchasing power of the dollar declines.
-Look at an old magazine from twenty or thirty years ago and you will be shocked at how cheap the prices in the advertisements appear.
-Take for example the average price of a house in the United States was $150,000 in 1990.
+Look at an old magazine from twenty or thirty years ago, and you will be shocked at how cheap the prices in the advertisements appear.
+For example, the average price of a house in the United States was $150,000 in 1990.
 Twenty years later, in 2010, the average house price was $220,000.
-So was the house a good investment or did the value of the dollar decline?
+So was the house a good investment, or did the value of the dollar decline?

 Now let’s look at that same house in terms of gold.
 In 1990 the average price of gold was $383 per troy ounce.
 It would have taken 392 ounces of gold to purchase the house.
-Now move forward to 2010 where the average price of gold was $1118 per troy ounce.
+Now move forward to 2010, when the average price of gold was $1,118 per troy ounce.
 The same $220,000 house in 2010 would require only 197 ounces of gold to purchase.
-The gold maintained its purchasing power over that twenty-year period whereas the value of the dollar declined.
+The gold maintained its purchasing power over that twenty-year period, whereas the value of the dollar declined.

 Pro: Simplicity of the Investment